suncoast-devs/handbook/lessons/career-prep/portfolios.md

 ---

 As a Developer, your portfolio is more than an online resume.
-Your portfolio allows you to showcase your projects, your personality, and highlight other skills you have.
+Your portfolio allows you to showcase your projects and personality and highlight other skills you have.
 It is a way of enhancing what your resume tells someone about you.

 ## First Impression